Data Centers in Central Jersey

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no public cloud on-ramps located directly within Central Jersey, as of September 2025.
-Secure, high-performance access to all major cloud providers, including AWS, Google Cloud (GCP), and Microsoft Azure, is achieved through private network connections to primary hubs in Northern New Jersey and New York City.
+Direct Cloud On-Ramps There are no public cloud on-ramps located directly within Central Jersey, as of September 2025.
+Businesses achieve secure, low-latency cloud access through private network interconnects (PNI) or wavelength services extending to the primary cloud exchange hubs in the New York City metropolitan area.

-Internet Exchange Points (IXPs): Public peering is not a primary feature of this market.
-Most interconnection is handled via private peering within data centers or by connecting to the major Internet Exchanges in the New York City metro, ensuring efficient traffic exchange.
+Internet Exchange Points (IXPs) Public peering is not a major feature of this market.
+Most interconnection occurs via private peering within data centers or by connecting to the major Internet Exchanges in New York City, which concentrates regional and international traffic exchange.

 Power Analysis

-Average Cost Of Power: Industrial electricity rates are estimated between $0.13 and $0.15 per kWh, as of September 2025.
-These costs are competitive for the region and can offer significant savings compared to operations inside New York City.
+Average Cost Of Power Industrial electricity rates are estimated to range between $0.12 and $0.15 per kWh, as of September 2025.
+These competitive costs, relative to nearby major cities, can significantly reduce total operating expenses for power-intensive deployments.

-Power Grid Reliability: The power grid supporting Central Jersey's data center corridors is well-engineered and benefits from significant investment.
-Facilities typically receive power from multiple substations, and providers build extensive on-site N+1 or 2N redundant power systems to ensure high levels of uptime.
+Power Grid Reliability The power infrastructure supporting Central Jersey's data center corridors is well-engineered and resilient.
+Facilities are typically fed by redundant power grids and benefit from multiple substation support, ensuring high levels of uptime for mission-critical operations.

 Market Access, Business & Tax Climate